Etiquette for public star parties: Or what to do or avoid doing.

 - In general think of optical surfaces, lenses, mirrors and eyepieces as if they were your eyes: it hurts if you touch them, you don’t want to get anything in or on them and they’re really hard to replace.

-- If you are looking though one of the larger telescopes that requires climbing a few steps on a ladder to look through, don’t carry objects that you can drop.
+- If you are looking though one of the larger telescopes that requires climbing a few steps on a ladder, don’t carry objects that you can drop.
 Ask someone to hold them for you.
 The general safety rule for observing with a ladder is: never let go of the ladder.

-Strangely enough many telescope volunteers will bring their very best equipment, for example their most expensive eyepieces, to a star party.
+Strangely enough many telescope volunteers will bring their very best equipment, such as their most expensive eyepieces, to a star party.
 (You’d think they’d bring disposable gear considering the risk of damage.)
 They do so because they are committed to giving the public the very best view possible.

 But it does explain why some of us are so paranoid about our equipment.